laysiong/Data-Analysis-Projects/CreditCard_Analysis/README_PSPD-Bank-CreditCard-Analysis_WIP.md

 3.2% of 63 cilents are likely to brankrupt.
 This are cilents who use the card often.

-<h3> Which transaction could potentially be fraud? </h3>
+<h3>7.Which transaction could potentially be a fraud?</h3>
-<p> The factor we wil consider to check if transaction fraud will be location on card use, user origin location, have the transaction be repay full and is there usual spending amount through out the month from same cilents.
+<p> The factors we wil consider to check if transaction fraud will be the location on card use, user origin location, have the transaction be repay full and is there usual spending amount through out the month from same cilents.
 Based on those mertrix, we can see their 36% of transaction are High Risk to fraud.
 </p>

 <p align="center">